saiswaroopkakuru/saiswaroopkakuru/README.md

 ---

-### <span style="color:#0078D4;">⚡ Who Am I?</span>
+### ⚡ Who Am I?

 <p style="color:white;">
 I’m a Cloud Engineer specializing in automating cloud infrastructures, focusing on AWS and Azure.
 With 4+ years of experience, I love turning complex tasks into streamlined processes using DevOps tools like Jenkins, Terraform, and Kubernetes.
-              My goal-To innovate and deliver scalable, secure cloud solutions that transform businesses.
+My goal is to innovate and deliver scalable, secure cloud solutions that transform businesses.
 </p>

 ---

-### <span style="color:#0078D4;">🚀 What I Do</span>
+### 🚀 What I Do

 #### **Cloud Engineering & Automation**
 <p style="color:white;">